jancc/blog.janw.name/posts/wireguard.md

 What we need to do here, is make sure that the router always knows how to talk to B and that it maintains a route.

-For this end, we can simply add the following line to _B_'s ''wg.conf'':
+For this end, we can simply add the following line to _B_'s `wg.conf`:

     [Peer]
     (...)